Hakiiiim/Kernels-for-biological-sequences/README.md

 This work is realised by: Abdelhakim Benechehab, Ichraq Lemghari, students at the Msc MVA program at ENS Paris-saclay.

-In order to reproduce our last submission (66.46% in private dataset, and 66.33% in public dataset) please run start.py (it might take more than an hour to run :D)
+In order to reproduce our last submission Yte.csv (66.46% in private dataset, and 66.33% in public dataset) please run start.py (it might take more than an hour to run :D)